randomnerd/my-alias/memory-bank/activeContext.md

 - Enhancement of gameplay UI with better transitions and animations
 - Improved user experience with pause functionality and early round ending
 - Code quality improvements and type safety enhancements
-- **Comprehensive code review with focus on error handling, performance, and validation**
+- **Comprehensive code review completed with significant improvements to performance, validation, and code quality**

 ## Recent Changes
 - Migrated from Meteor collections to MobX state management: